Hakata-jpn/blanding-design/src/content/blog/Keurig-App-Update.md

 # What skills did you use in this project?
 tags:
-  - Tablet UI Design
+  - Mobile Prototyping
   - UX Research
+  - A/B Testing
   - User Flows
-  - A/B Testing
-  - Adobe After Effects:w:w
+  - Mobile App Design
-  - UserTesting
+  - Figma

 # What did you learn in the process of completing this project?
 learned: